✓ Updated March 2026

 MAX Light Rail

-Portland's MAX light rail is an efficient way to traverse the city and its surrounding suburbs, connecting the airport, downtown, and various neighborhoods.
-It's ideal for avoiding traffic and reaching destinations like the Oregon Zoo or the Rose Quarter.
+Portland's MAX light rail is a fantastic way to get around the city and its surrounding suburbs.
+It's efficient, clean, and connects major hubs like the airport, downtown, and various neighborhoods.

 Streetcar